 In order to equip our job seekers for success, we assist them holistically.
 We know that as job seekers look for work, it is not uncommon to experience feelings of vulnerability, low self-esteem and anxiety.

-In 2013, to better support our job seekers, and give them the best chance of employment success, we created our specialised Mental Health Consultancy.
+In 2013 we created our specialised Mental Health Consultancy to give our job seekers the best chance of employment success.
 As part of the consultancy, six Mental Health Consultants were employed to work closely with our job seekers.

-Our Mental Health Consultants have expertise in mental health therapeutic approaches and employment services and are experienced in developing practical skills and strategies for improving mental health.
+Our Mental Health Consultants have expertise in mental health therapeutic approaches and employment services.
+They are experienced in developing practical skills and strategies for improving mental health.

-Support is always tailored to each individual’s needs and can include anything from self-care techniques to significant therapeutic interventions, to coordinating referrals, access to housing and specialist services.
+Support is always tailored to each individual’s needs.
+It can include anything from self-care techniques to significant therapeutic interventions, to coordinating referrals, access to housing and specialist services.

 Some job seekers prefer group settings, which can help address feelings of isolation associated with mental illness while teaching important life skills and strategies for coping with adversity.
 Others appreciate one-on-one support.

 At EPIC we know that everyone is different and it is important to us that our job seekers receive the mental health support that they need.
-When you come to EPIC you will have the choice and control to choose what services you receive and how you receive them.
+When you come to EPIC you will have the choice and control to choose what services you receive and when.
 Our Mental Health Consultants are here to support you and will tailor their approach to your unique needs.

 We understand that mental illness has a significant impact on a person’s ability to work.
 That’s why we take the time to ensure that our job seekers have the confidence, skills and support they need before we transition them to paid employment.

 For people with mental illness work preparation activities are a great way to prepare for the workforce.
 Work preparation training can take anywhere from a week to a year, and that’s okay.
-Our Mental Health Consultants will tailor your employment journey to your unique needs and aspirations, so we can ensure your long-term success in the workplace.
+Our Mental Health Consultants will tailor your employment journey to your unique needs and aspirations.
+This helps ensure your long-term success in the workplace.

-When you are closer to being job-ready, our Mental Health team will connect with the relevant Employment Consultants and Business Development Managers to ensure your new employer understands how to best support you in the workplace.
+Our Mental Health team will connect with the relevant Employment Consultants and Employment Advisors when you are closer to being job ready.
+They will ensure your new employer understands how to best support you in the workplace.

-We can also offer your employer Mental Health training through our register RTO Education Assist to ensure they are equipped with the tools they need to see you succeed in your role.
+We can also offer your employer mental health training through our diversity and inclusion workshops.
+This training ensures they are equipped with the tools they need to see you succeed in your role.

 At EPIC, we believe in creating sustainable employment, the result is success for all – employers, job seekers, and the community.